drakefys2019/labs/_site/projects/lab1-1/lab1-1.md

 ### Perspective
 Many of the puzzles on Symmetry Island require you to re-orient your view of the environment in order to decipher the solution.

-<span style="color: blue">Group Discussion: What strategies do you use to solve the puzzles when the solution is hidden from view?</span>
+<span style="color: blue">What strategies do you use to solve the puzzles when the solution is hidden from view?</span>

 ![Image B2](captures/capture_B2.jpg#capture)

 ### Reflection
 Reflection and symmetry play very important roles in many of the puzzles on this island.

-<span style="color: blue">Group Discussion: When solving puzzles with symmetric control-lines, do you try to solve for one line at a time, or both simultaneously?
+<span style="color: blue">When solving puzzles with symmetric control-lines, do you try to solve for one line at a time, or both simultaneously?
 Do you consider one control-line the original, and the other its reflection?</span>

 ![Image B3](captures/capture_B3.jpg#capture)